Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 9. Clone this repo using http in the VM.

+10. go to git repo, pull from origin main,
+11. then, chmmod +x setup.sh
-10. mkdir bin and run setup.sh bash file... to install all  dependencies inside VM>bin/
+12. run setup.sh bash file... to install all dependencies inside VM>bin/.
+Remember to logout then login for some changes to be updated!